nortikin/sverchok/docs/nodes/field/curve_bend_field.rst

 cases, results can be very different.
 So, just try all algorithms and see which one fits you better.

+* "Frenet" or "Zero-Twist" algorithms give very good results in case when extrusion curve has non-zero curvature in all points.
+If the extrusion curve has zero curvature points, or, even worse, it has straight segments, these algorithms will either make "flipping" surface, or give an error.
+* "Householder", "Tracking" and "Rotation difference" algorithms are "curve-agnostic", they work independently of curve by itself, depending only on tangent direction.
+They give "good enough" result (at least, without errors or sudden flips) for all extrusion curves, but may make twisted surfaces in some special cases.
+* "Track normal" algorithm is supposed to give good results without twisting for all extrusion curves.
+It will give better results with higher values of "resolution" parameter, but that may be slow.

 Inputs
 ------